walter-a-jablonowski/recent-files/tasks/-this.md

 Advanced
 ---------------------------------------------------------

+- [ ] looks like duplicate DELETE when using with gd
 - [ ] less information: a liitle abstract to reduce the overhead

   - only watch fils an flds twith certain string in name (1 -)